-Cedarwood oil has a woodsy smell that is widely used to instantly relieve stress.
-Besides that, you can use it in your hair to prevent beardruff as well to promote hair growth.
+Cedarwood oil has a woodsy smell that is widely used to relieve stress instantly.
+Besides that, you can use it in your hair to prevent beardruff and promote hair growth.

 Is cedarwood oil good for beard growth?

 Cedarwood oil is indeed good for beard growth.
-Like other beard oil, it enters inside through the pores and stimulates hair follicles resulting to increase in beard growth.
+Like other beard oil, it enters inside the follicles through the pores and stimulates it, promoting beard growth.

 Some other benefits of cedarwood: